 The study area in north-western Yakutia (Siberia) is characterized by an extreme continental climate.
-Winters are dominated by a stable high pressure system over the Siberian landmass resulting in low temperatures (mean January temperature: -36.1 °C) and only a thin snow cover.
-Summers are dominated by Icelandic and Aleutian lows; they are short and relatively cool, with mean July temperatures of 12 °C (Saskylakh Climate Station, 71.967° N, 114.083° E: Rivas-Martinez and Rivas-Saenz, 2007).
+Winters are dominated by a stable high pressure system over the Siberian landmass, resulting in low temperatures (mean January temperature: -36.1 °C) and only a thin snow cover.
+Summers are dominated by Icelandic and Aleutian lows; they are short and relatively cool, with mean July temperatures of 12 °C (Saskylakh Climate Station, 71.967° N, 114.083° E; Rivas-Martinez and Rivas-Saenz, 2007).

 The study area is underlain by 500 to 600 m of permafrost (Yershov et al., 1991).
 Temperature increases at the beginning of the Holocene initiated thermokarst processes that led to permafrost degradation and widespread subsidence (Czudek and Demek, 1970).
-The study area is characterized by meander terraces, thermokarst lakes alas depressions, and polygon mires.
-The uppermost parts of the soils are wet and organicrich and are classified as Histic Fluvisols (Jones et al., 2010).
+The study area is characterized by meander terraces, polygon mires and in a wider surrounding thermokarst lakes and alas depressions.
+The uppermost parts of the soils are wet and organic-rich, and are classified as Histic Fluvisols (Jones et al., 2010).

 Polygon fields in the Anabar River lowlands were observed from helicopter flights to be restricted to areas along the flanks of rivers.
-The studied polygon is located within a polygon field on the Anabar River floodplain about 800 m to the east of the river bank and within the curve of an abandoned meander.
-It lies about 15 km north of Saskylakh on the North Siberian Lowland in the north-eastern part of Yakutia (Fig. 1b).
+The studied polygon is located within a polygon field on the Anabar River floodplain, about 800 m to the east of the riverbank and within the curve of an abandoned meander.
+It lies about 15 km north of Saskylakh on the North Siberian Lowland, in the north-eastern part of Yakutia (Fig. 1b).
 The Anabar River is fed by the Bol'shaya Kuonamka and the Malaya Kuonamka rivers, which originate on the Anabar Shield.
-It drains into the western part of the Laptev Sea ~ 400 km west of the Lena River Delta and has a discharge that is highly variable, both seasonally and annually.
-In contrast to rivers in southern Yakutia, the Anabar River freezes to the bottom during winter followed by a rapid increase in discharge in spring that reaches a maximum of 5000 m3 s-1 (data from Saskylakh station; Huh and Edmond, 1999).
+It drains into the western part of the Laptev Sea \sim 400 km west of the Lena River delta and has a discharge that is highly variable, both seasonally and annually.
+In contrast to rivers in southern Yakutia, the Anabar River freezes to the bottom during winter, followed by a rapid increase in discharge in spring that reaches a maximum of $5000 \text{ m}^2 \text{ s}^{-1}$ (data from Saskylakh station; Huh and Edmond, 1999).

 The lower part the Anabar River in particular is a meandering and partly braided river system (Fig. 1b).
-The polygon field in which our site is located is drained by several small streams flowing into the Anabar River in summer but can be flooded in spring.
-Thus the rapid melting of snow in spring as result of the sharp increase in temperature combined with the vicinity of the site to the large Anabar River results in a water supply to the polygon field that is both seasonally and inter-annually variable.
+The polygon field in which our site is located is drained by several small streams flowing into the Anabar River in summer, but can be flooded in spring.
+Thus the rapid melting of snow in spring as a result of the sharp increase in temperature, combined with the vicinity of the site to the large Anabar River, results in a water supply to the polygon field that is both seasonally and inter-annually variable.

 Our field vegetation survey has indicated that the study site lies within an area with Larix trees up to 4 m high.
-The area belongs to the geobotanical sub-province "Anabar-Lena subarctic" (Isaev et al., 2010) with a "widely spaced dwarf shrub tundra (Betula exilis, Salix pulchra), dwarf shrub tundra (Cetraria cucullata together with Alectoria ochroleuca, Coelocaulon divergens) and tundra bog" vegetation type according to the agriculture map from Yakutia (Matveev, 1989).
+The area belongs to the "Anabar-Lena subarctic" geobotanical sub-province (Isaev et al., 2010), described on the agriculture map of Yakutia (Matveev, 1989) as having a "widely spaced dwarf shrub tundra (Betula exilis, Salix pulchra), dwarf shrub tundra (Betula exilis, Salix pulchra), dwarf shrub tundra (Betula exilis, Salix pulchra together with Cetraria cucullata, Alectoria ochroleuca, Coelocaulon divergens) and tundra bog" vegetation type.